-9.1.2 Customer Satisfaction
+9.1.2 Customer Satisfaction and Evaluation of Compliance

-The success in meeting customer's requirements and in achieving a high level of customer satisfaction with the Company's products and services is evaluated on a regular basis, at least annually.
-This is done using, but is not limited to, on-time delivery performance, warranty analysis, in-service performance monitoring, customer complaint analysis, annual customer satisfaction surveys, and other appropriate means.
+The success in meeting customer's requirements and in achieving a high level of customer satisfaction with the Company's products and services is evaluated on a regular basis.
+This is done using, but is not limited to, on-time delivery performance, warranty analysis, in-service performance monitoring, customer complaint analysis, and other appropriate means.
 CMC has developed and implemented plans for customer satisfaction improvement that address deficiencies identified by these evaluations, and assess the effectiveness of the results.